Hinny/HotAC-2nd-edition/README.md

 Board Game Geek has a large community and is well suited for discussing these kind of projects.
 Visit HotAC-2nd-edition topic [here](https://boardgamegeek.com/article/33257853).

 ### GitHub
-If you want to report issues, suggest new features or comment on upcoming features and expansions, you can also do it directly here on GitHub.
+If you want to report issues, suggest new features or comment on upcoming features and add-ons, you can also do it directly here on GitHub.

 ### Facebook
 If you prefer Facebook before traditional forums, there is a dedicated group for all kinds of expansions to the original version of Heroes of the Aturi Cluster (this project would hopefully qualifies as that).
 You can find it [here](https://m.facebook.com/groups/872507722883025/).